kalgoritmi/pycongr25/talk.md

 -- `patch.object` is also handy when the module is already imported, and we patch its attributes directly.

-Just like the decorator, the patch only lives for the with block.
+Just like the decorator lives for the duration of the wrapped function's scope.

+The patch lives for the scope of  the `with block`.

 We can use the `autospec` flag to have the mock automatically deduce which protocol to follow.
 -->

 ---

-# What is a stub?
-How does it differ from a mock?
+# What is a stub? 🪤 How does it differ from a mock?
 It provides predefined responses to function calls, but does not track interactions.

 We can use a `Mock` or `MagicMock` object for stubbing by fixing the `return_value` of a method.